 A much better solution, however, would be to have an objective and detailed IoT platform comparison tools with actual data from an IoT testing environment to do just that.

-That’s exactly where MachNation IoT Test Environment, MIT-E, comes in.
-MachNation, an analyst company that has been monitoring the IoT platform market since the beginning and predicted that IoT platform 2017 revenue would reach $2.0 billion, announced the launch of its IoT Test Environment, MIT-E, end October 2017.
+That’s exactly where MachNation MIT-E (IoT Test Environment), comes in.
+MachNation, an analyst company that has been monitoring the IoT platform market since the beginning announced the launch of its IoT Test Environment, MIT-E, end October 2017.

 In the announcement mentioning the launch of the IoT testing lab for IoT platforms, the company also gives new forecasts on the IoT platform market which would reach close to $3.0 billion in 2018 and then double in 2019 with a forecasted worldwide IoT platform revenue of $6.0 billion.
 Looking even further ahead, the IoT platform market would reach over $60 billion by 2025 and continue its growth after 2025 as the graphic from the announcement of MIT-E below shows.

 However, by then the market will of course look very different from now as it’s already in full flux and, as mentioned, there isn’t such a thing as a one-size-fits-all IoT platform in a market where all companies have different needs and no IoT platform is the same and decreasingly will be the same (making the notion of ‘best IoT platforms’ as we often see it popping up de facto a bit silly).

 MachNation MIT-E IoT Test Environment: what, how and, most important, why?

 Back to the MachNation IoT Test Environment and what it does and offers to IoT platform buyers.

 IoT testing environments in the largest sense are nothing new and there are vendors, such as Fujitsu, who have launched test environments for IoT systems, all the way from sensors and devices to the network layer, the IoT platform, the hardware and the application layer.